-If you get caught running a stop sign or red light in Kentucky, you’ll typically be looking at a fine and points on your driving record.
+If you get caught running a stop sign or red light in Kentucky, you'll typically be looking at a fine and points on your driving record.
+(This assumes you admit the violation or are found guilty, but there are other options for dealing with a ticket.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop at a clearly marked stop line or before entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection.

 Kentucky law allows motorists to make a right turn after stopping at a red light unless there's a sign indicating the turn is prohibited.
 However, before turning, the driver must yield the right of way to pedestrians and other traffic passing through the intersection as directed by the signal.